Marek Sanak: Biography

 He was born in 1958, the son of Maria Sanak (née Policht), later a judge of the Supreme Administrative Court of Poland, and Stanisław Sanak.
 He attended the Bartłomiej Nowodworski High School, where he passed matura in 1977.

 In 1983, he graduated with distinction from the Medical Academy in Kraków.
 That year, he started to work as a junior assistant at the Department of Medical Genetics at the Pediatrics Institute in Kraków.
 In 1988, he took a three-month internship at Harvard University.
 In 1991, he received a one-year scholarship from the Ministry of Scientific Research and Technology of the Republic of France, in the unit U-12 of the Institute of Medical Research (INSERM), located in the Necker Hospital in Paris and headed by Arnold Munnich and Marie-Claude Hors-Cayla.

 In 1989, he received the second degree of specialization in pediatrics with distinction.
 In the following years, he worked as a pediatrician.

 In 1993, he obtained a Ph.D. at the Jagiellonian University, under the supervision of Jacek J. Pietrzyk.
 His doctoral thesis focused on the congenital disorders in children, taking into account the distribution of atmospheric pollution with heavy metals.
-Between 1993–2005 he worked as an assistant professor at the Institute of Pharmacology of the Polish Academy of Sciences, at the Department of Brain Biochemistry headed by Jerzy Vetulani.
+Between 1993 and 2005 he worked as an assistant professor at the Institute of Pharmacology of the Polish Academy of Sciences, at the Department of Brain Biochemistry headed by Jerzy Vetulani.

 Since 1995, he also worked at the Jagiellonian University Medical College (CMUJ), at the Department of Allergy and Immunology and as Head of the Laboratory of Molecular Biology, Department of Internal Diseases, running research mostly in the fields of genetics and molecular biology.